daa97/daa97.github.io/projects.md

 <script src="/wankel_model.js"></script>

 #### Prototype & Testing
-Early in the development of the compressor, we made a <$30 prototype to test our concept using mostly 3D printed parts.
+Early in the development of the compressor, we made a few inexpensive prototypes to test our concept using mostly 3D printed parts.
 By driving the compressor with an external hand drill, we found it was able to deliver 14.5 L/min flowrate and reach 70 kPa pressure.
 These results implied some air leakage but were quite promising given the prototype materials and small form factor.

 ![wankel-render](/assets/wankel/wankel.gif){: width="37.3%" }
 ![wankel-prototype-1](/assets/wankel/proto1.jpg){: width="30%" }